-The U.S. Voting System Remains Vulnerable 6 Months Before Election Day.
+U.S. Voting System Remains Vulnerable 6 Months Before Election Day.
 What Now?

 "The focus regarding the new election security funding seems to be disproportionately focused only on paper ballots and audits.
 Those are very important, but it will also be nearly impossible to implement these changes prior to 2018," said David Becker, the executive director of the Center for Election Innovation and Research.

-He continued: "Meanwhile, other areas of security – voter registration database security (the one area where we know there was one breach in 2016), staff training (proper login protocols, spear-phishing education, etc.), hiring of skilled technical staff – are all just as important and could be done immediately."
+"Meanwhile, other areas of security — voter registration database security (the one area where we know there was one breach in 2016), staff training (proper login protocols, spear-phishing education, etc.), hiring of skilled technical staff — are all just as important and could be done immediately."

-There are questions about whether a subsequent attack might target systems at that level: rather than trying to change individual votes, a cyber-adversary might try to erase or change all the registration documents in a particular place on Election Day, just to cause chaos.
-House Rep. Mike Conaway, R-Texas, has warned about the danger of this kind of "cyber-bomb".
+There are questions about whether a subsequent attack might target systems at that level: Rather than trying to change individual votes, a cyber-adversary might try to erase or change all the registration documents in a particular place on Election Day, just to cause chaos.
+Rep. Mike Conaway, R-Texas, has warned about the danger of this kind of "cyber-bomb."

 Election officials in the more than 10,000 voting jurisdictions are tasked with tackling it all, with differing resources at their disposable.
-Harvard's Belfer Center released a playbook for actionable, and often cheap, cyber security tips.
+Harvard's Belfer Center released a playbook for actionable, and often cheap, cybersecurity tips.

 And March's exercises were framed as "train the trainer" workshops, with the hope that the election directors present would then go back to their respective states and localities and run similar drills.

-Experts often talk about the simple human element of cyber security — being able to spot a phishing email, or choosing a strong password.
-After all, many voting jurisdictions have small IT departments who may also be responsible for running other city and town infrastructure — they aren't resourced to defend against an attack by a nation-state.
+Experts often talk about the simple human element of cybersecurity — being able to spot a phishing email or choosing a strong password.
+After all, many voting jurisdictions have small information technology departments that may also be responsible for running other city and town infrastructure — they aren't resourced to defend against an attack by a nation-state.

-"It's going to be a real culture shift, it's going to have to be something we repeat over and over again until it becomes ingrained in our every day activity," said Jennifer Morrell, the Deputy of Elections and Recording for Arapahoe County, Co.
+"It's going to be a real culture shift; it's going to have to be something we repeat over and over again until it becomes ingrained in our every day activity," said Jennifer Morrell, the deputy of elections and recording for Arapahoe County, Colo.

-"Most of the conversations around this have been your state and local directors and now we've got to filter that down - it's going to take a little while."
+"Most of the conversations around this have been your state and local directors, and now we've got to filter that down — it's going to take a little while."